-Native Wild Plants, Many Species and Lots of Uses
+Native Wild Plants, Many Species, and Lots of Uses

-The umbrella palm is not really a palm but a sedge.
+The umbrella palm is not a palm but a sedge.
 It's grown for its fan-shaped foliage.
 It grows from 4 to 6 feet high in warmer parts of the country and needs to be protected in cooler climates.
 Umbrella palm does best in full sun to partial shade and likes acidic or mildly acidic loamy or clay soil.

 Grown for its spike of pretty violet flowers that arrive in early summer till fall, this tough plant is easy to take care of.
 Besides the flowers, the plant has gracefully arching stems and glossy, dark green, heart-shaped leaves.
 The plant grows between 24 to 30 inches tall.
 The leaves float attractively on the water, and the flowers rise above them.
 The leaves also provide enough shade to deter the overgrowth of algae and provide shelter for pond fish.

-The marsh marigold’s dark green leaves contrast with its yellow, buttercup-like flowers.
+The marsh marigold's dark green leaves contrast with its yellow, buttercup-like flowers.
 Indeed, it is not a marigold at all but is related to the buttercup.
 It grows to between 1 and 1.5 feet tall and has an equal spread.
-The flower arrive in April and the plant continues to bloom through June.
+The flower arrives in April, and the plant continues to bloom through June.
 Though the color of the flowers is brighter in full sun, the plant also thrives in partial shade.
 Plant it in a bog or the shallow water right at the edge of a pond.